cap-tee/morello-baremetal-examples/README.md

 Projects that can be compiled in both *Morello* and *Morello-purecap* have a `purecap` label, otherwise they can only be compiled under *Morello* at present.

-Note that these examples have been tested with Development Studio version `armds-morello-edition-2020-1m0.tgz`, FVP version `FVP_Morello_0.11_9` and LLVM version `bare-metal-release-1.0`.
+Note that these examples have been tested with the following combinations:
+* Development Studio version `armds-morello-edition-2020-1m0.tgz`, FVP version `FVP_Morello_0.11_9` and LLVM version `bare-metal-release-1.0`.
+* Development Studio version `armds-morello-edition-2020-1m0.tgz`, FVP version `FVP_Morello_0.11_19` and LLVM version `bare-metal-release-1.2`.

 ## Prerequisites